gsonnenf/Gstc.Collections.ObservableLists/README.md

 The `ObservableList<TItem>`, `ObservableIList<TItem,TList<TItem>>`, `ObservableIListLocking<TItem,TList<TItem>>`, provide `IList<T>` implementations that invoke events ( `OnCollectionChanged`, `OnCollectionChanging`, `Adding`, `Added`, `Moving`, `Moved`, `Removing`, `Removed`, `Replacing`, `Replaced`,`Resetting`, `Reset`) when the list is modified.
 They provide a robust alternative to the .Net `ObservableCollection<T>`.

 #### Classes
-`ObservableList<TItem>` is the default observable list that utilizes an internal `List<TItem>` and can also serve as a wrapper for a pre-existing `List<T>`.
+`ObservableList<TItem>` is the default observable list that utilizes an internal `List<TItem>` and can also serve as a wrapper/adapter for a pre-existing `List<T>`.
 It provides list modification events, maintains event calls on upcast, and provides reenetrancy protection.

 ```csharp
 var obvList = new ObservableList<Customer>();